 We Make Homework Easy!

 For many years now, homework has a remained an integral part of academic.
 Today, teachers, parents and students have realized that assignments play a crucial role in academic development of learners.
+With homework help in different subjects online children expand their knowledge and learn new things.
 However, something that is vital but is often overlooked is who created homework.
 Also, why was homework created?
 Have schools deviated from the purpose for which assignments were originally intended?

 Well, the magic that homework has achieved over the years paints a picture of an invention that has surpassed expectations.
 Despite quests by a cross-section of teachers, students, policymakers and parents to have assignments scrapped from the curriculum, a little walk down the memory should help shed light on inventions.
 A question of who created homework, therefore, comes to mind.
 Read on to learn more.